HarvEast Holding

 in Donetsk, Ukraine and owned by System Capital Management and Smart Holding groups.

 In November 2011 HarvEast became a member of Ukrainian Agribusiness Club Association (UCAB).

-HarvEast is one of the biggest agricultural companies in Ukraine, only in 2011 planning to invest UAH 80 million in modernization of Ukrainian agricultural industry.
+HarvEast is one of the biggest agricultural companies in Ukraine, only in 2011 planning to invest ₴80 million in modernization of Ukrainian agricultural industry.

 HarvEast is operating agricultural assets in the Crimea, Donetsk oblast and is primarily active in: